AdobeDocs/campaign-classic.fr-FR/help/web/using/use-case--creating-an-email-delivery.md

 * Afficher les nom et prénom de vos destinataires

    To insert the first and second names of your recipients into a text field in your delivery, click your chosen text field, then place your cursor where you want to display them.
 Click the first icon in the pop-up toolbar, then click **[!UICONTROL Personalization block]**.
-Sélectionnez **[!UICONTROL Greetings]**, puis cliquez sur **[!UICONTROL OK]**.
+Select **[!UICONTROL Greetings]**, then click **[!UICONTROL OK]**.

    ![](assets/dce_personalizationblock_greetings.png)

 * Insérer un lien sur une image

-   Pour envoyer les destinataires à une adresse externe via une image, cliquez sur l’image appropriée pour afficher la barre d’outils contextuelle, placez le curseur sur la première icône, puis cliquez **[!UICONTROL Link to an external URL]**.
+   To take delivery recipients to an external address via an image, click on the relevant image to display the pop-up toolbar, place the cursor on the first icon then click **[!UICONTROL Link to an external URL]**.
 Pour plus d’informations, voir [Ajout d’un lien](../../web/using/editing-content.md#adding-a-link).

    ![](assets/dce_externalpage.png)